Sphereon-Opensource/essifi-deliverables/interface_specifications/pe_models/models_generator.md

 cd pe-api
 ```

-POM file in the root of the project contains profiles section which lists the configuration to create models.
-Following is an example to generate the models in `Typescript` language by selecting `models-typescript` profile.
-The command will generate the models in `<workspace>/pe-api/target/sdks/models/typescript`.
+The POM.xml maven file in the root of the project contains a profiles section which lists the configuration and target programming languages to create different models packages.
+The following is an example to generate the models in the `Typescript` language by selecting the `models-typescript` profile.
+The command will generate the models in the directory `<workspace>/pe-api/target/sdks/models/typescript`.

 ```
 mvn install -P models-typescript